Roscoe Ates: Military service

-Ates served in World War II, training of the Air Force fighter squad program in Houston, Texas at Ellington Field Texas.
+Ates served in World War II, training of the Air Force fighter squad program in Houston at Ellington Field Texas.

 Theater and personal appearances

 On Broadway, Ates appeared as James McCracken in the musical comedy Sea Legs (1937).

 In the late 1930s, Ates made a personal appearance tour in Scotland and England.
 He also toured selected American cities with Hollywood Scandals, a stage revue with 35 people.